LEGAL ANALYSIS

 Quasi-experimental designs aim to establish cause-and-effect relationships between independent and dependent variables.
 These designs are particularly useful when conducting a randomized controlled trial is not logistically feasible or is ethically impractical.

-COVID-19 Cases and Hospitalizations
+Infectious Disease Cases and Hospitalizations

 We will examine data from March 1, 2020, through March 1, 2021.